 - WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 23 out of every one hundred new domains registered in the U.S. are for a new WordPress site.
+- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website or blog.

-- There are over sixty million installations of WordPress.
-This number grows significantly every day.
+- There are well over sixty million installations of WordPress.
+This number is growing every day.

 - WordPress powers over 30% of the internet.
-Over one-third of all websites around the world are powered by WordPress.
+Over one-third of all websites worldwide are driven by WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.